Srinivasa Iyengar (civil engineer): Early life and education

+in 1957.
+Having been accepted in several graduate programs, he moved to the United States that year, and enrolled at the University of Illinois.
+He earned a master's degree in structural engineering from the University of Illinois in 1959.

 Career

 In 1960, Iyengar was hired as a structural engineer in the Chicago office of Skidmore, Owings & Merrill.
 While there, he bonded with structural engineer Fazlur Khan, a fellow alum of the University of Illinois, who Iyengar came to regard as an "inspiration and a good friend."
 Together, they encouraged the office to get a computer - the IBM 1620 - and developed 60 structural computer programs.
 He went on to serve as the director of Structural Engineering at Skidmore, Owings & Merrill's Chicago office from 1975 to 1992 and eventually as partner.

 Throughout his career, Iyengar has worked with notable architects such as Bruce Graham, Frank Gehry and Walter Netsch.
 Passionate about his collaborations with architects during a time when structural engineering was modernizing with advances in computer technology, Iyengar considered it "imperative for engineers to evolve with today's new technologies and be able to reinvent themselves through the powerful process of computer visualization."